First Steps

 uses it extensively.
 So naturally it provides you a simple way to run ad-hoc queries on data.

-Following comand will drop you into the SQL shell:
+Following command will drop you into the SQL shell:

-Under the hood it starts Apache Spark, so its powerful SQL engine is now available to you.
+By default this command uses the Apache Datafusion engine, so its powerful SQL is now available to you.

 All datasets in your workspace should be available to you as tables: